gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 For a more human readable format, you can execute the following command on the node host:

+**Note:  Execute the following on the node host.**

 	$ cd /var/lib/openshift/.httpd.d
 	$ ls

-##**Understanding directory structure on the localhost**
+##**Understanding directory structure on the client host**

-When you created the PHP application using the *rhc app create* command, the private git repository that was created on your node host was cloned to your local machine.
+When you created the PHP application using the *rhc app create* command, the private git repository that was created on your node host was cloned to your client machine.

+**Note:  Execute the following on the client host.**

 	$ cd firstphp
 	$ ls -al